Sennwald

 Sennwald is a municipality in the Wahlkreis (constituency) of Werdenberg in the canton of St. Gallen in Switzerland.

+History

+Sennwald is the birthplace of Anna Göldi.
+The last person to legally be sentenced to death for witchcraft.

 Geography

 Sennwald has an area, As of 2006, of 41.5 km2.
 Of this area, 49.9% is used for agricultural purposes, while 31.5% is forested.
 Of the rest of the land, 9.4% is settled (buildings or roads) and the remainder (9.3%) is non-productive (rivers or lakes).

 Coat of arms

 The blazon of the municipal coat of arms is the historical coat of arms of the barons of Hohensax, Per pale Or and Gules.

 It was adopted as the municipal coat of arms, with added diapering, in 1937.